 Lifestyle and home remediesBy Mayo Clinic staff

 One of the most important things you can do if you have rosacea is to minimize your exposure to anything that causes a flare-up.
 Find out what factors affect you so that you can avoid them.
-Keep a list of things that trigger your flare-ups, and try to avoid your triggers.
+Other suggestions to prevent flare-ups include:

-- Wear broad-spectrum sunscreen with a sun protection factor (SPF) of 30 or higher to protect your face from the sun.
+- Wear broad-spectrum sunscreen with an SPF of 30 or higher

-- If you wear makeup, consider using green- or yellow-tinted pre-foundation creams and powders, because they're designed to counter skin redness.
+If you wear makeup, consider using green-tinted foundation creams and powders because they're designed to counter skin redness.